POKO: The Complete Guide

 Patterns and songs

-• Open the ARRANGE tab to build a song.
-EDIT lets you tap slots in order to build a chain; PLAY runs the chain end to end on loop; COPY duplicates the current pattern into the next slot you tap, handy for making variations.
+- Open the ARRANGE tab to build a song.
+EDIT lets you tap slots in order to build a chain; SONG runs the chain end to end on loop; COPY duplicates the current pattern into the next slot you tap, handy for making variations.

 Punch-in FX